Desecheo National Wildlife Refuge

 The Desecheo National Wildlife Refuge (Spanish: Refugio Nacional de Vida Silvestre de Desecheo) is a National Wildlife Refuge in Puerto Rico.
+The island of Desecheo is located 14 mi west of Puerto Rico and is bounded by the Atlantic Ocean on the north and the Caribbean Sea on the south.
+The refuge encompasses the entire rugged island.
 It is part of the Caribbean Islands National Wildlife Refuge Complex.